-The Chief Financial Officer shall report directly to the President.
-The Vice President for Business Affairs / Chief Financial Officer shall be responsible for the following: (1) assist the university in implementing the Mission Statement; (2) assist the university in implementing the long-range institutional and financial plans; (3) administer personnel and payroll services, financial controls and university-wide budgeting, accounting and independent audits, financial services to students, auxiliary and facility operations, endowment management and investment, cash management and investments, and long-term financing; (4) provide a bond to the university to faithfully perform the duties of the office, and to account for all monies; (5) cooperate with the independent auditors or certified public accountants retained by the Board of Trustees for the purpose of conducting audits of the financial statements and accounts of the university, and shall make reports at all meetings of the Board of Trustees and the Committee on Budget, Finance, Investments, and Audits with respect to the financial condition and operations of the university; (6) evaluate annually the effectiveness of the Business Office and perform such other duties that may from time to time be assigned.
+The chief financial officer shall report directly to the president.
+The vice president for business affairs/chief financial officer shall be responsible for the following: (1) assist the university in implementing the mission statement; (2) assist the university in implementing the long-range institutional and financial plans; (3) administer personnel and payroll services, financial controls and university-wide budgeting, accounting and independent audits, financial services to students, auxiliary and facility operations, endowment management and investment, cash management and investments, and long-term financing; (4) provide a bond to the university to faithfully perform the duties of the office, and to account for all monies; (5) cooperate with the independent auditors or certified public accountants retained by the Board of Trustees and the Committee on Budget, Finance, Investments, and Audits with respect to the financial condition and operations of the university; (6) evaluate annually the effectiveness of the business office and perform such other duties that may from time to time be assigned.